KhanAhzam/spotify-clone/README.md

 * Vanilla JavaScript

 ## How to Use
-Clone or download the repository:
+Clone the repository:

 * Run : ```git clone https://github.com/KhanAhzam/spotify-clone.git```
-* Open index.html in your browser to start the app.
+* Open index.html in your browser to run the project.